 Until recently, if you wanted to take part in biofeedback training, you’d have to find a specialist in your area and visit their facility so you could hook yourself up to their sensitive medical sensors.
 A typical professional biofeedback session can set you back a hundred dollars.

-But during the past ten years, the price of medical sensor technology has decreased enough that they’re now accessible to the average consumer.
+But during the past ten years, the price of medical sensor technology has decreased enough that they’re now accessible to the average consumer so that home biofeedback is a viable option.
 Heart rate monitors are common at gyms and running trails around the world, and brain activity sensors are becoming so cheap that they’re popping up on toys.

 My research into how the military uses biofeedback to increase soldiers’ mental toughness led me to the National Center for Telehealth and Technology (or T2), a division within the Department of Defense that researches the psychological health of military personnel.

 T2 has produced several free apps to help current and veteran soldiers reduce stress.
 While they’re designed for soldiers, civilians can download them too.
 Tactical Breather is one; Breath to Relax is another.

 The one that caught my eye, though, was their BioZen app.

 BioZen is a free biofeedback app for Android smartphones that uses Bluetooth-enabled biosensors placed on the body to give patients suffering from anxiety, stress, and depression an affordable biofeedback experience.

 BioZen measures EEG (brain wave activity), EMG (muscle tension), skin temperature, respiratory rate, and ECG (heart rate variability or heart rhythm).